lpabon/csi-controller/README.md

 determine which controller to load automatically.
 It will also setup the appropriate objects and settings depending on the Kubernetes version.

+Use the container image `quay.io/lpabon/csi-controller:v0.1`.
 This version of the CSI controller uses the following versions of the side cars:

 * external-provisioner v1.4.0
 * external-attacher v2.0.0